vascogennari/icaroverse/README.md

      ```bash
      icaroverse --generate-events config_file_population.ini
      ```
-   * This generates a population of ~50 detected events in a few seconds.
+   * This generates a population of $\sim 50$ detected events in a few seconds.

 2. Estimate the detectors’ sensitivity
    - Update the PSD path in the configuration file (it should point to the package directory).